 Winterizing Your Cars

-Winter roads can be dangerous with darker evenings and ice to contend with as a driver.
-Your vehicle needs to be roadworthy and in good condition to keep you and your family safe.
-Whether you have new or used cars, you can do lots of things to prevent breakdowns and accidents in the winter months, and your vehicle will benefit from the attention.
+Winter roads can be dangerous, with darker evenings and ice to contend with as a driver.
+Your vehicle must be roadworthy and in good condition to keep you and your family safe.
+Whether you have a new or used car, you can do lots of things to prevent breakdowns and accidents in the winter months, and your vehicle will benefit from the attention.
 Here’s how you can start getting your outdoor vehicle ready for winter.

 Check Your Tires

 You should always check your tire tread regularly, but it is essential in winter when skidding is more likely.
-You can check the tread depth with a coin or ask a garage to do it for you.
+You can check the tread depth with a coin or ask a garage.
 If it is too shallow, you need to replace your tires.
-Most states have a 2/32-inch regulation on tire tread for commercial trucks, but the tread starts to lose its grip at 4/32 of an inch, so replacing early makes a significant difference to your safety.
+Most states have a 2/32-inch regulation on tire tread for commercial trucks, but the tread starts to lose its grip at 4/32 of an inch, so replacing it early makes a significant difference to your safety.

-Also, be sure to check the pressure in your tires regularly, as cold weather can cause them to deflate quickly.
+Also, check the pressure in your tires regularly, as cold weather can cause them to deflate quickly.
 Finally, if you live in a region susceptible to snow and ice, get a set of winter tires fitted for extra grip.
-You may also need to carry snow chains if you drive in winter conditions, especially in the mountains.
+You may also need to carry snow chains if you drive in winter, especially in the mountains.

 Inspect Your Battery